fhightower/fhightower.github.io/_jekyll/_posts/threat-intelligence/2017-7-31-indicators-on-twitter.md

 description: "If you only share indicators on twitter, you can do better for yourself and for others in the industry."
 category: threat-intelligence
 tags:
-    - threat intelligence
+    - Threat Intelligence
-    - pyramid of pain
+    - Pyramid of Pain
-    - twitter
+    - Twitter
     - IOCs
 ---